*** (K|C|F) ***

 In response to new regulations for Kei cars, Subaru introduced the larger engined Rex 5 in May 1976.
 It retained the earlier bodywork, but was broadened by 10 cm and had a longer bonnet resulting in a new overall length of 3,185 mm (125.4 in), and received a 490cc version of the previous engine.
-The Rex 5 (K23), (K43 in the Van version) engine was still two cylinder with an OHC design, and retained the SEEC-T emissions control system.
-Power increased from the emissions choked late 360’s to 31 PS (23 kW) at 6,500 rpm, while torque increased to 3.8 kg/m (37 N/m; 27 lb/ft) at 4,500 rpm.
+The Rex 5 (K23), (K43 in the van version) engine was still 2-cylinder with an OHC design, and retained the SEEC-T emissions control system.
+Power increased from the emissions choked late 360’s to 31 PS (23 kW) @ 6,500 rpm, while torque increased to 3.8 kg/m (37 N/m; 27 lb/ft) @ 4,500 rpm.
 The AIG version was dropped.
-The Van version received a 28 PS (21 kW) @ 6,000 rpm) with the same torque, albeit at 500 rpm lower.
+The Van version received a 28 PS (21 kW) @ 6,000 rpm engine with the same torque, albeit at 500 rpm lower.
 Van equipment levels were Standard and Super Deluxe.
-This version, called the Subaru 500 in export markets was short-lived, and was replaced by the bigger Rex 550 exactly one year after being introduced.
+This version, called the Subaru 500 in export markets was short-lived, and was replaced by the bigger Rex 550 exactly 1 year after being introduced.

 The Rex 550, introduced in May 1977, featured the SEEC-T equipped water-cooled, 2-cylinder, 4-stroke 544cc EK23 series engine.
 The chassis code was (K24), it remained rear-mounted, coupled to a 4-speed manual gearbox.
-Maximum power remained 31 PS (23 kW) at a slightly lower 6,200 rpm and torque was 4.2 kg/m (41 N/m; 30 lb/ft) at 3,500 rpm.
-A comparatively well equipped Custom L version of the Van (K44) was added.
-As usual, the Vans received a lower powered version of the engine, with 28 PS (21 kW) at 6,000 rpm but the torque figures were exactly the same.
+Maximum power remained 31 PS (23 kW) at a slightly lower 6,200 rpm and torque was 4.2 kg/m (41 N/m; 30 lb/ft) @ 3,500 rpm.
+A comparatively well equipped Custom L version of the van (K44) was added.
+As usual, the vans received a lower powered version of the engine, with 28 PS (21 kW) @ 6,000 rpm but the torque figures were exactly the same.
 The Van could take a maximum load of only 200 kg (440 lb), 100 kg less than most of its competitors.
 This was counteracted by the comparatively high level of passenger comfort in the Rex Van.
 The Rex 550 was called the Subaru 600 in most export markets.
-Subaru made much of the “Multi-Use Lever‘, which combined the headlight, turn signal, and windshield washer functions.
-This was not installed on the lowest spec versions, Standard and Type B.
+Subaru made much of the ‘Multi-Use Lever‘, which combined the headlight, turn signal, and windshield washer functions.
+This was not installed on the lowest spec versions, Standard & Type B.

 In the European markets, the car was originally marketed as the Subaru 600 or Mini Jumbo.
-In September 1982 it became the Subaru 700, as it received a larger 665cc version of the 2-cylinder engine, producing 37 PS (27 kW), a 35 PS version using lower octane gas was also available).
-The engine used a single-barrel carburettor.
+In September 1982 it became the Subaru 700, as it received a larger 665cc version of the 2-cylinder engine, producing 37 PS (27 kW), a 35 PS version using lower octane gas was also available.
+The engine used a single-barrel carburetor.
 Top speed was 125 kph (78 mph), compared to 110 kph (68 mph) for the 31 PS (23 kW) domestic version.
-These cars were 9 cm longer than their domestic counterparts, due to bigger bumpers, and received 12″ wheels, rather than the ten” units used for most models in Japan.
+These cars were 9 cm longer than their domestic counterparts, due to bigger bumpers, and received 12″ wheels, rather than the 10″ units used for most models in Japan.
 Production ended in September 1986, as Subaru was getting ready to introduce the modernized 3rd Generation Rex.

 The bodyshell of the 2nd Generation Rex was also lengthened and widened to become the original Subaru Justy, with a larger 1-litre engine.
 The Justy remained in production until 1994, outliving the next generation Rex and even the Rex label itself.

-The Chinese Yunque (Guizhou Aircraft Industry Corporation) built the 2nd generation Subaru Rex under license as the Yunque GHK 7060 between 1991 and 2005.
-There were also GHK 7060A ‘Free Wind‘ and GHK 7071A “WOW” models, featuring interesting looking bodykits.
+The Chinese Yunque (Guizhou Aircraft Industry Corporation) built the 2nd Generation Subaru Rex under license as the Yunque GHK 7060 between 1991 & 2005.
+There were also GHK 7060A ‘Free Wind‘ and GHK 7071A ‘WOW’ models, featuring interesting looking bodykits.